Icenium/icenium-cli/docs/man_pages/project/testing/debug-android.md

 General | `$ appbuilder debug android`

 <% if(isConsole) { %>
-<% if(isWindows) { %> Shows the debug tools to let you debug applications on connected Android devices. <% } %>
+<% if(isWindows) { %>Shows the AppBuilder debug tools to let you debug applications on connected Android devices. <% } %>
-<% if(isMacOS) { %> Allows you to debug your Cordova applications in Google Chrome, by opening device port and copying the required link to your clipboard.
-You have to paste it manually in your browser. <% } %>
+<% if(isMacOS) { %>For Apache Cordova applications, lets you debug your apps in Google Chrome.
+This operation opens a device port and prints a link.
+You need to open the provided link in Google Chrome to access the connected device.<% } %>
 <% } %>
 <% if(isHtml) { %>
-On Windows shows the debug tools to let you debug applications on connected Android devices.
-On OS X you can debug your Cordova applications in Google Chrome.
-The command will open device port and copy the required link to your clipboard.
-You have to paste it manually in your browser.
+On Windows systems, shows the AppBuilder debug tools to let you debug applications on connected Android devices.
+On OS X systems, prints a link which you need to manually open in Google Chrome.
+After you have opened the link in the browser, you can use Google Chrome to debug your Android app.
+<% } %>

+<% if(isMacOS) { %>
+### Command Limitations

+* On OS X systems, you can debug only Apache Cordova apps.
 <% } %>

 <% if(isHtml) { %>